 - Make sure your computer is backed up properly.

-Remember the tips above and continue training not only employee’s but family and friends.
-For more information, please don’t hesitate to call Chris Griesemer or Chris Podurgiel at 417.881.0145.
+This type computer virus has been around for a long time but has gained substantial momentum in recent years due to cryptocurrency and modern hacking tools.
+Remember the tips above and continue training yourself, coworkers, family and friends.
+For more information, please don’t hesitate to call Chris Griesemer or Caleb Swadley at 417.881.0145.